jorioux/PowerDP/README.md

 PowerShell for Micro Focus Data Protector (DP)
 -
-This PowerShell Module converts the `omnirpt <...> -tab` output into a PowerShell array for easy filtering and manipulation.
-It also provides a few functions that outputs native PowerShell arrays.
-I intent to develop other functions in the future that builds on top of that.
+This PowerShell Module uses the `omnirpt` and `omnidb` and converts the output into native PowerShell arrays.

 Installation
 -